-Home Sales Up 24% In September Quarter: PropTiger Report
+Home Sales, New Launches Decline In September Quarter: PropTiger Report